galacticue06/Sunfish-NNUE/README.md

 # Building The Executable

-On Windows systems, running the batch script(`compile.bat`) will generate the executable binary in a `dist` directory.
+On Windows systems, running the batch script(`compile.bat`) will generate the executable binary in the `dist` directory.

 You will need [PyInstaller](https://pypi.org/project/pyinstaller/) installed.
 After the code has been compiled, the executable will need [`nnueprobe.dll`](https://github.com/dshawul/nnue-probe) and `nn.bin` to be in the same directory.